0

 Opened in November of 1971, this tunnel was built with $31 million dollars to help fix the congestion of 30,000 vehicles a day.
 Today, the Lowry Hill Tunnel sees an average of 185,000 vehicles pass through it each day making it one of the worlds busiest tunnels - if not the busiest.
 For comparison, that is 54% more vehicles than those passing through the Lincoln Tunnel that connects New Jersey to Manhattan.

-Text imported from Wikipedia article "Lowry Hill Tunnel" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Lowry Hill Tunnel" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants